 Today, we’re going to mix it up a bit and have fun with the idea of change.
 The title for today’s practice is “Metamorphosis.”
 Take a couple of minutes to ruminate over the title, then write for fifteen minutes.

-Don't forget to share your work in the comments and give feedback to your fellow writers!
+Don't forget to share your work in the practice workshop here for Pro members and give feedback to your fellow writers!
+Not a member yet?
+Take a small step toward change in your writing journey and join us here.

 Sarah Gribble is the author of dozens of short stories that explore uncomfortable situations, basic fears, and the general awe and fascination of the unknown.
 She just released Surviving Death, her first novel, and is currently working on her next book.